 Even better, try using automated emails that are triggered through their actions.
 For example, when customers make a purchase, send them an email explaining how that product or service works.
 Alternatively, when customers haven’t been involved for a pre-determined period of time, send an automated email that is tailored to their past purchases to encourage them to return.

 2. Pre-empting churn

 As well as looking after the happy customers you have, extend your reach to the ones who have wandered off, or are about to.
-Reactivation for customers within the EU may have gotten trickier since GDPR regulations came in – you can no longer simply use a mailing list – but you can still reach retained customers who are showing signs of being about to lapse.
+Reactivation for existing customers within the EU may have gotten trickier since GDPR regulations came in – you can no longer simply use a mailing list – but you can still reach retained customers who are showing signs of being about to lapse.

 To discover which of your existing customers are at risk of churn, it’s helpful to have data showing how previous customers behaved in the same situation.
 Less frequent purchases of products and services, lower levels of engagement or lukewarm feedback can all point towards a customer looking for the exit.
-Another good argument for tracking your customer journeys.

 3. Rewards for your best customers

 Not all customers are created equal.
 Big spenders, repeat purchasers and those who bring in new customers with referrals and reviews all deserve some recognition and a special effort when it comes to increasing customer retention.
 You can give it to them through a rewards program which ties extra benefits to loyalty behaviours.